Clinical Conditions 1 (11545.1)

 Work placement, internships or practicums

-If you are interested in commencing clinical placement during semester or over summer (December /January 2023), please arrange to meet with the Unit Convenor to discuss this on a case-by-case basis.
+For any student interested in commencing an early clinical placement over summer (late Nov/December 2023, and/or January 2024 prior to Semester 1 commencing), please arrange to meet with the Unit Convenor of this unit to discuss this on a case-by-case basis.

 Students in this unit will be required to follow ACT Health and UC COVID-19 processes, including screening and infection control procedures.
 The Tuesday workshops for this unit are held within the University of Canberra Hospital building, which is an ACT Health/Canberra Healt Services facility.
-Students will be required to wear the masks provided on entry.
+Students may be required to wear the masks to enter UCH and throughout their practical class time.

-In the current environment, it is critical that students do not attend classes on campus if they are experiencing any symptoms of illness, regardless of how mild.
+In the current environment of ongoing high COVID cases (especially in winter months) and high circulating levels of other respiratory viruses, incluidng influenza and RSV, it is critical that students do not attend classes on campus if they are experiencing any symptoms of illness, regardless of how mild.
+Adjustments to class access can be made through discussion with the unit convenor.